 If you search for keywords in your industry, you can then find potential influencers that are discussing these topics.
 Find those that have positive sentiment surrounding their content, and the reaction of their fans and followers, and your industry.

-Monitoring sentiment is a great way for your customer support team to track consumer dissatisfaction and then address issues before the negativity grows.
-If your business relies heavily on word-of-mouth marketing - review sites - it’s crucial that you’re in tune with your audience and how they feel about your brand.
+Monitoring sentiment is the best way for your customer support team to track consumer dissatisfaction and address issues before the negativity grows.
+If your business relies heavily on word-of-mouth marketing - review sites - it’s crucial that you’re in tune with how customers feel about your brand.

-If you can turn around these negative comments, appease the consumer and make them happy, you’re demonstrating to other consumers how efficient your brand is.
-Chances are, you’ll turn that frown upside down and win positive user generated content.
+On these public channels, if you can turn around these negative comments, appease the consumer and make them happy, you’re demonstrating to other consumers how efficient your brand is.
+Chances are, you’ll turn that frown upside down and win positive user- generated content.

-Sentiment analysis - opinion mining, emotion AI - is the use of natural language processing (NLP) to analyze online social conversations and determine deeper context - positive, negative, neutral.
+Sentiment analysis - opinion mining, emotion AI - is the use of natural language processing (NLP) to analyze conversations to determine the emotional state in human speech or text - positive, negative, neutral.

 For instance, you’ve launched a new product and you want to know how it’s being received.
 You could instigate a costly market research survey and spend man-hours making cold calls.
 Or, you could use opinion mining to understand how everyone feels.